LiuqingDu/30_Swift_Projects/README.md

 ## A guide view at first launch.

 Use `UserDefault.standard` to check if it is first launch.
 Implement `UIScrollViewDelegate`, use `UIPageControl`.

+## 30. Apple Watch Game

+### A guess number game on Apple Watch

+Use `WatchConnectivity` to transfer data between iPhone and Apple Watch.